-Prior to closing, we will enter into indemnification agreements with each of our current directors and officers.
+We have entered into indemnification agreements with each of our current directors and officers.
 The indemnification agreements generally require that we indemnify and hold the indemnitees harmless to the greatest extent permitted by law for liabilities arising out of the indemnitees' service to us as directors and officers, if the indemnitees acted honestly and in good faith with a view to the best interests of the Company and, with respect to criminal and administrative actions or other non-civil proceedings that are enforced by monetary penalty, if the indemnitee had reasonable grounds to believe that his or her conduct was lawful.
 The indemnification agreements also provide for the advancing of defense expenses to the indemnitees by us.